Jesse-Njoroge/Sterlux/README.md

 ## About

-**Sterlux Cleaning Company** is a premium cleaning services provider based in Nairobi, Kenya.
+**Sterlux Cleaning Company** is a cleaning services provider based in Nairobi, Kenya.
 This repository contains the official company website — built to help clients discover our services, view our work, and book a clean with ease.

 ---